2025 Best Victoria Christmas Activities to Do this Season

 Each year, during the holiday season, the Bay Centre transforms into a lush forest of hand-decorated trees supporting BC Children's Hospital.
 Walk among the creatively decorated trees, and share in the spirit by voting for your favourite.
 All proceeds support the most urgent healthcare needs of kids in BC.

-The trees are displayed at the Bay Centre from November 15, 2024, to January 5, 2025.
+The trees are displayed at the Bay Centre from November 14, 2025, to December 31, 2025.
 Open during the Bay Centre shopping hours.
-Closed on Christmas Day and New Year's Day.
+Closed on Christmas Day.

 3. Merridale Christmas at the Farm